Freestanding Ambulatory Surgical & Emergency Centers Industry: Statistics, Forecasts, and Company Data

 Government Contracts

-In the past, the federal government spent an annual total of
+The federal government spent an annual total of

 $2,383,261 on the freestanding ambulatory surgical & emergency centers industry.
 It has awarded 61 contracts to 15 companies, with an average value of $158,884 per company.